Seed saving: Open pollination

 Open pollination is an important aspect of seed saving.
 Plants that reproduce through natural means tend to adapt to local conditions over time, and evolve as reliable performers, particularly in their localities, known as landraces or "folk varieties."

 Legality

 While saving seed and even exchanging seed with other farmers for biodiversity purposes has been a traditional practice, these practices have become illegal for the plant varieties that are patented or otherwise owned by some entity (often a corporation).
 Under Article 28 of the World Trade Organization (WTO) Agreement on Trade-Related Aspects of Intellectual Property Rights (the TRIPS Agreement), "planting, harvesting, saving, re-planting, and exchanging seeds of patented plants, or of plants containing patented cells and genes, constitutes use" and can in some cases be prohibited by the intellectual property laws of WTO Members.

 Significantly, farmers in developing countries are particularly affected by prohibitions on seed saving.
 There are some protections for re-use, called "farmer's privilege", in the 1991 International Union for the Protection of New Varieties of Plants (UPOV Convention), but seed exchange remains prohibited.

+In the United States, seeds were first patented in the 1970s through the Plant Variety Protection Act of 1970.
+This was the beginning of a culture where people could control how the food system was created, altered and distributed to the public for consumption, and yields.